-CAUTIONARY NOTE TO UNITED STATES INVESTORS CONCERNING RESERVE AND RESOURCE ESTIMATES
+CAUTIONARY NOTE TO INVESTORS CONCERNING RESERVE AND RESOURCE ESTIMATES AND OTHER MINING INFORMATION UNDER S-K 1300 AS COMPARED TO NI 43-101

-The reserve and resource estimates in this Annual Report have been prepared in accordance with the requirements of Canadian securities laws, which differ from the requirements of United States securities laws.
-Unless otherwise indicated, all reserve and resource estimates included in this Annual Report have been prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
+Except where noted, the reserve and resource estimates in this Annual Report have been prepared in accordance with the requirements of SEC Regulation S-K (Subpart 1300) ("S-K 1300") which came into force on January 1, 2021 and replaces Industry Guide 7.
+S-K 1300 now aligns most mining disclosure for SEC registrants in accordance with the definitions provided by the Committee for Reserves International Reporting Standards ("CRIRSCO").
+Investors are cautioned however, that all reserve and resource estimates previously furnished or filed by the Company with the SEC were initially prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
 NI 43-101 is a rule developed by the Canadian Securities Administrators which establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
+NI 43-101 was also developed in accordance with CRIRSCO guidelines.